AdobeDocs/commerce-events/src/pages/guides/gateway/transforms.md

 # Tranforms

-While [handlers] let you bring outside sources into Adobe Graph, [transforms] allow you to modify the schema in order to get a specific format for your response.
+While [handlers] let you bring outside sources into Adobe Graph, [transforms] allow you to modify the schema in order to control the contents of your GraphQL requests and responses.

-Although [GraphQL Mesh] supports several different [transforms], at launch Adobe Graph will only support:
+Adobe Graph currently supports the following [transforms]:

 -  [Rename](#rename)
 -  [Prefix](#prefix)